appsignal/appsignal-docs/source/elixir/instrumentation/minutely-probes.html.md

 ## Usage

 The minutely probes allow the AppSignal Elixir package to collect [custom metrics](/metrics/custom.html) by default for the ErlangVM and app-specific metrics by [creating your own probe](#creating-probes).

 ### Multiple instances

-Once activated the minutely probes system runs on every instance of an app.
+Once activated, the minutely probes system runs on every instance of an app.
 This means that if a probe report metrics without some kind of differentiating tag, global metrics may be overwritten by instance-level metrics.

 To remedy this, we suggest [tagging](/metrics/custom.html#metric-tags) your metrics with the hostname or something else unique for each instance.
 For example, the ErlangVM Probe tags metrics with the hostname by default.

 Alternatively you can [disable minutely probes](/elixir/configuration/options.html#option-enable_minutely_probes) for all but one instance, on which the minutely probes process is run.
 We suggest using the [`APPSIGNAL_ENABLE_MINUTELY_PROBES`](/elixir/configuration/options.html#option-enable_minutely_probes) environment variable to only enable it on the instance of your choosing.